Heights Middle School Counseling Corner

 The guidance department is looking forward to a very successful school year and we are here to assist you in your educational journey.
 Please email or call counselors with questions regarding scheduling, social issues, or any concerns that you may have.

-Ms. Colvin (Monticello last names A-L)
+Mr. Ron Holland (Monticello last names A-L)

 Mrs. Bradley (Monticello last names M-Z)